 Dr. Zhou is currently a Research Staff Scientist and Manager of Soft Matter Theory and Simulation, at IBM Research, as well as an Adjunct Professor at Department of Chemistry, Columbia University.
-He received his Ph.D. in chemistry from Columbia University (with Prof. Bruce Berne) in 1997.
+He received his Ph.D. in Chemistry from Columbia University (with Prof. Bruce Berne) in 1997.
 His current research interests include development of novel algorithms for computational biology and bioinformatics, protein folding dynamics, protein-protein interaction, confined water and hydrophobicity, as well as protein-nanoparticle interactions (nanotoxicity/nanomedicine).
-He has published 130+ peer-reviewed papers and 18 patents, and delivered 150+ invited talks worldwide.
+He has published 140+ peer-reviewed papers and 20 patents, and delivered 150+ invited talks worldwide.
 He was part of the IBM Blue Gene team which won the 2009 National Medal on Technology.
 He also won the IBM Outstanding Technical Achievement Award (OTAA), the highest IBM technical award, in 2005, 2008 and 2014, and IBM Outstanding Innovation Award (OIA) in 2012, and the DEC Award from American Chemical Society (ACS).
 He serves as Editor-in-Chief of Current Physical Chemistry, Editor of (Nature) Scientific Reports, Guest Editor for Nanoscale (2011), and Editorial Board Member of 5 other international journals.
 He sits on the Board of Directors of Telluride Science and Research Center (TSRC), and the Scientific Advisory Board of Center for Multiscale Theory and Simulation, University of Chicago.
 He was elected to AAAS Fellow and APS Fellow in 2011.

 My Google Scholar Profile